Prepare for University Studies & Career Advancement

 When you open a web page, a short chain of network steps happens in milliseconds.
 Knowing each step tells you where to look when something breaks.

-3. TLS.
-Client and server agree keys; the server presents a certificate; traffic becomes encrypted.
+3. TLS handshake – client and server agree keys; the server presents a certificate; traffic becomes encrypted.

-5. Reuse & close.
-Connections may stay alive; with HTTP/2 multiple requests are multiplexed on one TLS session.
+5. Connection reuse – keep-alive; with HTTP/2 multiple requests are multiplexed on one TLS session.

 Key metrics: latency (RTT), throughput, packet loss, and jitter.
 Most “the internet is slow” issues are one of these.